LunaY0Yuki/LunaY0Yuki.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a third-year CS PhD student at Cornell Univeristy.
+I am a final year CS PhD student at Cornell Univeristy.
 I am currently a member of the <a href='https://portal.cs.cornell.edu/'>PoRTaL lab</a>, working with <a href='https://www.sanjibanchoudhury.com/'>Prof. Sanjiban Choudhury</a>.
+For Summer 2025, I am a Research Intern at Adobe, working with <a href='https://research.adobe.com/person/stefano-petrangeli/'>Stefano Petrangeli</a> on AI assistants for content creation.

 I work on <em>interactive AI agents that learn and act given different levels of information (e.g., goal specification, vague language feedback, few-shot video demonstrations)</em>.